Ecobobtrev2/Resume/README.md

 	- 📫 How to reach me:
 	    - email me at: ecobobtrev2@gmail.com
 	    - Insta: @Aidan_bankeroonie
-	    - Facebook: AidanBanks
+	    - Facebook: @AidanBanks
-	    - Tiktok: Aidan Banks
+	    - Tiktok: @Aidan Banks

 I love anything **computers**, and the **outdoors**